bbauska/LFS171x/README.md

 *   Roger Aitken, 2017
     IOTA focuses mainly on enabling the emerging Internet of Things (IoT), but also plans to go beyond this, on being the transaction settlement and data integrity layer for the Internet of Everything (IoE).

-### Challenges in the Adoption/Deployment of Distributed Ledger Technologies
+### <a id="ch1h"></a>Challenges in the Adoption/Deployment of Distributed Ledger Technologies
 There are a number of challenges to the widespread use of permissioned distributed ledger technologies.
 Key among them are challenges around the lack of standards, regulatory challenges, and the lack of knowledge about distributed ledger technologies.
 These challenges are inherent to any new technological infrastructure that replaces an older infrastructure.
 Other challenges encountered when it comes to the adoption and deployment of distributed ledger technologies are:

   * Resistance to change
   * Scalability concerns
   * Interoperability and integration with legacy systems
   * Unproven business case
   * Lack of capital to fund new investments
   * System complexity and costs.
 We hope you go on to address some of these challenges and contribute to building a secure digital future!

 **[`^        back to top        ^`](#table-of-contents)**